Healthier Halloween Candy Guidejump to recipe

 - Justin's Nut Butter Cups – Justin's nut butter cups are a great alternative to traditional peanut butter cups!
 For kiddos who can tolerate nuts, they have peanut, cashew, and almond butter cups with dark, milk, and white chocolate.
 All of their products are organic and made with real cane sugar.

 - Smart Sweets – If you or your kids need to avoid sugar, Smart Sweets is a great alternative!
 Their products are free from sugar alcohols, artificial sweeteners, added sugars, non-GMO, and free of artificial ingredients.
-They make peach rings, gummies, sweet fish, and sour kids.
+They make peach rings, gummies, sweet fish, sour watermelon bites, sweet chews, and sour kids.
+This variety pack is perfect for Halloween!

 - Surf Sweets/Wholesome – Surf Sweets makes lollipops, gummy candy, and jelly beans with organic ingredients.
 They are dye-free, made with cane sugar instead of high fructose corn syrup, and free of the top 10 most common allergens.